Italy With Pleasure

 Meals: Breakfast, Lunch

 Today’s walk is through classic Tuscan countryside, along lanes lined with cypress trees.
-Today’s walk is not physically demanding, after an easy stroll through forested land and vineyards we reach a winery where we taste their wines, along with a light lunch.
+Today’s walk is not physically demanding, after an easy stroll through olive groves and vineyards we reach a winery where we taste their wines.

-Continuing on, another short walk takes us to a monastery that was established in the year 890 AD.
+Continuing on, another walk takes us to a monastery that was established in the year 890 AD.
+In the medieval hamlet nearby we have lunch.

 We then drive to the nearby town of Castellina in Chianti, which features a small piazza alongside the 15th century castle.
+This is one of the classic Chianti destinations, where you can wander along the main street amongst interesting shops and cafes.
 We enjoy the village atmosphere, and make time for a gelato or a coffee.

 WALKING DETAILS: The walk is fully guided.

 Today we head into a river valley nearby.
 The river skirts alongside the town of Colle di Val d’Elsa.
-After an initial section of road we start along a path beside the river.
+After an initial section of road we start along the woodland trails that we follow beside the river.
 We come across a waterfall called the Cascata del Diborrato.
 There are various swimming holes along the river, well used by the locals during the summer.
 We reach a stone river crossing, and enjoy the easy shaded route.

 We stop in at the town of Colle di Val d’Elsa for lunch, before returning back to our accommodation in Mensanello.